asciidisco/Backbone.Mutators/README.md

 ### Define a getter as transient
 Defining a getter as transient means that it will be omitted when Backbone saves the model.
-This is useful if the backend system (whatever node is syncing to) fails if you send it a property that does not actually exist on the model.
+This is useful if the backend system (whatever Backbone is syncing to) fails if you send it a property that does not actually exist on the model.
 Note that this only works for mutators defined with a `get()` function.